-Type Credits Grading scale Written examination 4,5 Grade to a third Each summer term 2
+Type Credits Grading scale Recurrence Each summer term 2

 The assessment consists of a written exam (60 min.) according to § 4 paragraph 2 Nr.
 1 of the examination regulation.
 If there are only a small number of participants registered for the exam, we reserve the right to hold an oral examination instead of a written one.